 Long sleeve wetsuit: 34 dollars

 What else will you have to pay for?

-Esta application fee for entry into the USA: 14 dollars
+Esta application fee for entry into the USA if you are not an American: 14 dollars

 National Park entry fees: The Hawaii TriPark Annual Pass costs 25 dollars and is your best choice if you want to visit Haleakala National Park, Hawaii Volcanos National Park and at least one National Historical Park.